blessingofori-atta/web-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Benjamin Osafo Agyare
+title: Blessing Ofori-Atta

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD Student in Statistics
+role: Biostatistician

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Michigan
+- name: Study Design and Biostatistics Center, UofU
   url: https://lsa.umich.edu/stats

 # Short bio (displayed in user profile at end of posts)